bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 *Added in protocol version 70001 as described by BIP37.*

-The `filterload` message tells the receiving peer to filter all relayed transactions and requested merkleblocks through the provided filter.
+The `filterload` message tells the receiving peer to filter all relayed transactions and requested merkle blocks through the provided filter.
 This allows clients to receive transactions relevant to their wallet plus a configurable rate of false positive transactions which can provide plausible-deniability privacy.